• Skip to primary navigation

 • Line an 8.5 inch (21.5 cm) square pan with parchment paper.
 Set aside (for thicker brownies, recipe can be made in a loaf pan instead).

-• In a food processor, process the walnuts, hazelnuts, coconut sugar, and salt until the mixture resembles coarse crumbs.
-Add the cacao powder, agave nectar, vanilla powder, and stevia and process until the mixture begins to come together in a ball.
+• In a food processor, process the walnuts, hazelnuts, granulated sweetener, and salt until the mixture resembles coarse crumbs.
+Add the cacao powder, liquid sweetener, vanilla or vanilla powder, and stevia and process until the mixture begins to come together in a ball.

 • Stop and scrape the sides if necessary while processing.
 Take care not to over-process, or you just might end up with nut butter!